A Premier Toronto boat cruise and event venue for over 30 years.

 - Ontario Place – is currently closed and being revitalized.

-To find the exact docking locations for your cruise on Yankee III or IV Click Here.
+To find the exact docking locations for your cruise on Yankee III or IV Click Here (link to maps page).